Accredited Practising Dietitians

 Qualifications/Training:

-Accredited Practising Dietitian (APD), Credentialed Eating Disorder Clinician (CEDC), Health at Every Size (HAES), Cognitive Behavioural Therapy -Enhances (CBT-E), Family Based Treatment (Maudsley Method) (FBT), Responsive Feeding Therapy (RFT)
+Accredited Practising Dietitian (APD), Credentialed Eating Disorder Clinician (CEDC), Health at Every Size (HAES), Cognitive Behavioural Therapy -Enhanced (CBT-E), Family Based Treatment (Maudsley Method) (FBT), Responsive Feeding Therapy (RFT)

 Age Group